 Wendy J. Panken, L.C.S.W is a graduate of the Child and Adolescent Psychotherapy Training Program of the William Alanson White Institute and member of its Executive Committee and faculty.
 She has been studying psychoanalysis in private study groups and supervision for many years.
 Her special interests include adolescence and the relationship between the personal biographies of psychoanalysts and their theories and the relationship between feminism and psychoanalysis.
 She is in private practice in NYC.

-1. Participants will become familiar with the basic concepts of interpersonal developmental theory.
+1. Participants will explain the basic concepts of interpersonal developmental theory.

-2. Participants will understand the differences between classical developmental conceptions of adolescent development and interpersonal conceptions of adolescent development.
+2. Participants will compare the differences between classical developmental conceptions of adolescent development and interpersonal conceptions of adolescent development.